iterative/ldb-resources/_README_draft.md

 | Compare to a previous version | `$ ldb diff ds:large-cats.v1` |

 * Note LDB uses prefix `ds:` before dataset names and postfix `.vNN` to reference a particular dataset version.
+* Since LDB is an indexing service, locally instantiated data is disposable.
+After we are done with the workspace, we can safely delete it.

 ### Workspace operations